CyberSecAI/CyberSecAI.github.io/docs/CWE_Assignment/cwe_overview.md

 # Overview

-Overall, there’s different parameters
+Overall, there’s different components to the CWE assignment system:

-1. Representations of the MITRE CWE Specification.
+1. RAG Corpus: Representations of the MITRE CWE Specification.
       1. PDF version of the MITRE CWE Specification
          1. https://cwe.mitre.org/data/downloads.html
       2. JSON version of the MITRE CWE Specification